Tgithinji/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 ## Task 2
 Write a function that adds all unique integers in a list (only once for each integer).
 - Filename: `2-uniq_add.py`
+## Task 3
+Write a function that returns a set of common elements in two sets.
+- Filename: `3-common_elements.py`